Convergence and Optimality of the EM Algorithm Under Multi-Component Gaussian Mixture Models: Theoretical analysis of the sample level EM algorithm

-and $n_\ell = \sum_{i=1}^n 1\{Y_i=\ell\}$ for each $\ell \in [L]$.
-Loss functions analogous to (\ref{def_phi_theta}) have also been employed in the analysis of clustering methods based on hard assignments \cite{chen2024achieving, gao2022iterative}.
-To the best of our knowledge, (\ref{def_phi_theta}) is the first such loss function introduced in the context of soft assignments.
+where $n_\ell = \sum_{i=1}^n 1\{Y_i=\ell\}$.
+Although loss functions analogous to (\ref{def_phi_theta}) have been employed in the analysis of clustering methods based on hard assignments \cite{chen2024achieving, gao2022iterative}, (\ref{def_phi_theta}) introduces a novel loss function tailored to the setting of soft assignments.

 The following theorem states the convergence of $\phi(\wh \theta^{(t)})$, for $t\ge 0$, with $\wh \theta^{(t)}$ being the EM iterates in \cref{iter_pi_hat,iter_mu_hat,iter_sw_hat}.
 We start with the case of known $\sw^*$.